felixlu/awesome-stars/topics.md

 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [eclipse-theia/theia](https://github.com/eclipse-theia/theia) - Eclipse Theia is a cloud & desktop IDE framework implemented in TypeScript.
 - [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code

+## elixir

+- [semaphoreio/semaphore](https://github.com/semaphoreio/semaphore) - Semaphore is an open source CI/CD platform.
+Self-host Semaphore on your own servers or on a cloud provider.

 ## emacs